where-is-brett/where-is-brett.github.io/_posts/2021-11-24-AI-in-music.md

 <h4><a href="/groove-box.html">AI Bassist</a></h4>
 <br>
 AI Bassist is a symbolic model that generates monophonic bass melodies in the style of minimal house and techno music.
-You can play with the web app <a href="/groove-box.html">on this page</a>.
+It is built into a Yamaha DX7 emulator in a <a href="/groove-box.html">web application</a>.
 The target destination is a software synthesiser which reads MIDI files.
 Human interaction is limited though possible during content generation via a SoftMax temperature parameter[^2].
 However, it is not reflected in the user interface (UI) in the current release.

 Access to music instruments and knowledge in music theory are the main obstacles for novice producers.
 Exploring creativity and articulating artistic expressions can be especially challenging when all audio/visual feedback is contained within a digital audio workstation (DAW).
-AI Bassist eliminates the "composer's block" and encourages novice producers to focus on sound design.
 AI Bassist puts a producer in the audience's perspective by generating 2-bar melodies in MIDI format, which is readily processed by any software instrument.
 The producer can focus on sound design and arrangement but also has the option to modify the melody.
 The demo track below is a collaboration between myself and AI Bassist.
 <br>
 <audio style="width:100%;height:100%;" class="mejs__player">
   <source src="/files/music/AI_bassist_demo_1.mp3" type="audio/mp3">
   Your browser does not support the audio element.
 </audio>
 <br>
 Two generated MIDI note sequences were processed by Roland TB-303 and Jupiter-8.
 The 303 gave sets the acidic scene and the arpeggiated Jupiter-8 adds occasional polyphony.
 My contribution was on the drum track, audio FX and arrangement.

 <figure>
   <img src="/files/images/AI-Bassist-Demo-1.jpg" alt="Logic X Pro" style="width:100%">
   <figcaption>Figure 1.
 DAW during the making of demo track</figcaption>
 </figure>

-AI Bassist is currently built into a Yamaha DX7 emulator in a <a href="/groove-box.html">web application</a>.
-You can play generated melodies and download the ones you like as MIDI files.
+Personally, I feel that AI Bassist can benefit a subset of musicians.
+Its simplicity and flexibility almost overshadows its AI nature.
+I believe AI tools with similar intent can help build a good reputation for AI in the music industry.
+In the following weeks, I will tweak the model to optimise content generation.
+In the meantime, feel free to share your experience via the <a href="/contact">contact form</a>.

 <br>